sciZer0/7/v/README.md

 *There is a special type of accounts — Protocol/User-controlled accounts.*

 *Hence, both the protocol (codebase) and the user with the private key are the owners of the account and can control the state of the account — can debit the account.*

+Automated Donations are an element of a Creator Donation Culture.

+On the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.

+Automated Donations are an automated inbuilt feature of the Vote blockchain.

+At the start, the monthly rate of Automated Donations is 0.08% from each public address' balance, and the rate may monthly be charged — either increased or decreased — by 5% through democratic voting (Competitive Voting).

+*Importantly, if there is one or more vacant positions of Contributor (at the start, there may be up to 220 vacant positions), all Automated Donations collected for the vacant positions are burned.*

+*Of course, some additional number of positions of Contributor (say, 10 positions) might be taken by specific persons and working groups (Public Addresses with multi-signatures) in order for the blockchain to fund and fulfill specific tasks assosiated with some public/common goods,*

+* funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
+* funding documentation and research.

+*Treasury funds can be formed up the same way.*

+*Importantly, there is also a way to guarantee each Contributor a compensation (Automated Donations) of $1-140m per year, with keeping the overall cost cap of also under $500m per year for the blockchain in total.*

 <h1>9 &nbsp Voting Proposals</h1>